mikojs/core/README.md

 [homepage]: https://cat-org.github.io/core/

-The packages in this repo is used to create a `cat` project.
+The packages in this repo is used to create a new project for `@cat-org/create-project`.

 #### Development

 This project use `lerna` to manage packages.
-Commands:

-- `clean:all`: Clean the all files which is built by the packages.
+You can use:

 - `install:all`: Install the all pacakges.
 - `prod`: Build the production packages.
 - `release`: Release the packages.
 - `test`: Run the testing.
+- `clean`: Clean the all files which is built by the packages.